commit-ai/ghcp-sport-app-workshop/README.md

 ## Task 1 - Copilot Sport Application with GitHub Copilot

-1. **Imagine you are a new developer that hired to developer team, you need to explore the project and understand the main components**
+1. **Imagine you are a new developer who just joined the team.
+You need to explore the project and understand its main components**

-   - Open a GitHub platform and access your repository
+   - Open github.com platform and access your repository
-   - Press on GitHub Copilot icon to open a chat
+   - Click on the GitHub Copilot icon to open a chat
    - Explore the app by asking a questions like:
       - Can you tell me about this repository?
-      - What framework the repository using?
+      - What framework is this repository using?
-      - Where the api routes handled out ?
+      - Where are the API routes handled?
-      - Which API routes the repository includes ?
+      - Which API routes are included in this repository?
-      - Where are the main ui components ?
+      - Where are the main UI components?
-      - What packages is the app using?
+      - What packages does the app use?

+---

 2.  **Clone the repository to your local environment and run the application**
     - Clone the repository
     - Open the repository in your IDE.